staroluem/My_Data_Analysis_Projects/README.md

-## 👥 Project 3: Hospitality Revenue Analysis
+## 👥 Project 3: Movies Rating Analysis
-**Folder**: `Hospitality Revenue Analysis/`
+**Folder**: `MoviesRating Analysis/`
 **Description**:
-This project analyzes revenue trends within the hospitality sector, focusing on key performance indicators (KPIs) such as Occupancy Rate, Average Daily Rate (ADR), and Revenue per Available Room (RevPAR).
-The objective is to identify revenue patterns across different time periods and segments to uncover factors influencing performance fluctuations.
+This project explores and analyzes a dataset of movies to understand how different genres perform in terms of ratings.
+The goal is to uncover trends in movie genres, identify the most highly-rated categories, and examine how ratings vary across time or production studios.

 **Key Tools**:
-- Pandas
-- PowerBI/Excel
+-Pandas (data manipulation)
+-Matplotlib / Seaborn / Plotly (data visualization) -NumPy (statistical calculations)
+-Jupyter Notebook

 ---